Atlas975/Notes/MediaCoding/ImageMatching/Histogram_of_oriented_gradients.md

 # Histogram of oriented gradients
 - A feature descriptor used in [[Image_matching|local image matching]]
 - Captures the features of an image via analysing the distribution of it's intensity gradients.
-- This uses  making it variations of a feature (eg lighting or scale variation)

 ![[Pasted image 20240321212543.png|450|450]]
 - Follows the